LieberInstitute/Human_DLPFC_Deconvolution/README.md

 [![DOI](https://zenodo.org/badge/416403838.svg)](https://zenodo.org/doi/10.5281/zenodo.10616687)

 This is an integrative, multi-assay project including individual-matched data generated from human dorsolateral prefrontal cortex (DLPFC) using spatially-resolved transcriptomics with Visium (10x Genomics), single nucleus RNA-seq with Chromium (10x Genomics), bulk RNA-seq, single molecule fluorescent in situ hybridization (smFISH) with RNAScope (Advanced Cell Diagnostics) in combination with immunofluorescence (IF).
 RNAScope images were processed with HALO (Indica Labs).
-This dataset can be used to benchmark computational deconvolution algorithms for bulk RNA-seq data that use snRNA-seq refernece data.
+This dataset can be used to benchmark computational deconvolution algorithms for bulk RNA-seq data that use snRNA-seq reference data.

 # Study design